 04 of 07

-Venture down the coast a bit farther to the south and you’ll arrive in Pacific City, a scenic coast home to the Cape Kiwanda State Natural Area, which is part of the Three Capes Scenic Route along with Cape Meares and Cape Lookout.
+Venture down the coast a bit farther to the south and you’ll arrive in Pacific City, a scenic town home to the Cape Kiwanda State Natural Area, which is part of the Three Capes Scenic Route along with Cape Meares and Cape Lookout.
 Cape Kiwanda is spectacularly beautiful and known for its big waves.
 Pacific City is also home to Bob Straub State Park and the Nestucca Bay National Wildlife Refuge, making this an ideal coastline if you want to enjoy a more natural beach.
 But also don’t miss the Pelican Pub and Brewery in town!Continue to 5 of 7 below.

 05 of 07